hazelgrove/hazel/INSTRUCTORS.md

 Notably, student and instructor mode have a different serialization format, so it probably won't work to go between the two without clearing your local storage (in browser dev tools).

-# Grading
+(This is also a QoL TODO that would be nice to resolve at some point.)

+# Generating Grade Reports (for Gradescope, etc.)

-1. Open the exercise in instructor mode and export a grading version which generates an ocaml version of exercise for grading.
+1. Open the exercise in instructor mode and export a grading version (button in top bar) which generates an OCaml file.

 2. Move the file to `src/haz3lschool/specs`.

-3. Update the `src/haz3lschool/Specs` with `<module_name>.exercise`.
+3. Update the `src/haz3lschool/Specs.re` module with `<module_name>.exercise`.

-4. Run `dune exec ./src/haz3lschool/gradescope.exe <path_to_student_json>` under project root.
+4. Run `dune exec ./src/haz3lschool/gradescope.exe <path_to_student_json>` under project root to print the grade report.

 To change the output format, adjust `Main.gen_grading_report` function in `Gradescope.re` .

-(This is also a QoL TODO that would be nice to resolve at some point.)